mishadoff/mishadoff.github.io/_drafts/2013-12-11-clojure-design-patterns.markdown

 **Eve:** You just hide value that affects behaviour inside `User` object.
 We could use strategy to pass it directly `user.newsFeed(subscriptionType)`.
 **Pedro:** Agreed, State is very close to the Strategy.
 They even have the same UML diagrams. but we encapsulate balance and bind it to user.
-**Eve:** I think it achieves the same goal using another mechanism, from clojure perspective it can be implemented the same way as strategy pattern. **It is just a first-class function**.
+**Eve:** I think it achieves the same goal using another mechanism.
+Instead of providing strategy explicitly, it depends on some state.
+From clojure perspective it can be implemented the same way as strategy pattern.
 **Pedro:** But successive calls can change object's state.
 **Eve:** Correct, but it has nothing to do with `Strategy` it is just implementation detail.
 **Pedro:** What about "another mechanism"?